macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 Celesteia: Uh-huh.
 Say that someone was on the roof, intending suicide.

 Some— some voice in my head [Looks over shoulder again]— told me that this might happen today.

+Candell: What is the voice?

+Celesteia: I don't— know, something or other?

+Candell: so, the big question er', Celesteia, did you intend to help her, or what was your intent?

+Celesteia: No, no, I just went out of the kindness of my heart.

+Candell: And how'd you get up there?

+Celesteia looks over her shoulder.

+Celesteia: Best not to tell.

+Candell: Any piece of information can help us, ya know?
 ```

+A few minutes later, Candell, Celesteia and Lisanna were in the officers' hall talking more about their paths.
+"So, hey, Modon, are we free to go?
+Have to go make my report with the Leader."

+Candell said, disappointed that he couldn't chat with his newfound— friends?, "Yeah, I guess."
+He then turned to Celesteia with a stern face.
+"You two ask for me _by name_ if you ever get in trouble with your work.
+Gotcha?"

+Celesteia nodded, and turned.

+"Lyria, can you take my kit and take them back to the high school?"
+Candell asked of a lanky officer.

+"Sure thing, Cap!"

+---

+After the one class she had to do after the incident (yay, me!), she went out into the hall.
+Suddenly she heard a voice from the bathroom.